MrAlexeiMK/DexLandMeow/README.md

   <b>Installation</b>
   1) <a href="https://github.com/MrAlexeiMK/DexLandMeow/releases/download/v.1.2/DexLandMeow.zip">Download</a> archive, unzip and choose the one suitable for your version of the game
+  2) Move .jar file into .minecraft/mods folder
-  2) Run game with option "ForgeOptifine [your_version]"
+  3) Run game with option "ForgeOptifine [your_version]"
-  3) Join to the server and type ".helpmeow" into chat
+  4) Join to the server and type ".helpmeow" into chat